jyoshimi/scientometrics/readme.txt

 After cloning this directory we suggest you set up a project using RSTudio > New Project > Existing Director

+R FILES

+Main analysis script is main.R.

+Functions for analysis are in network.R

+citation_matrix.R is used to parse and analyze the raw citations and produce an edge list.

 DIRECTORY CONTENTS

 Edge lists